timzimm/psidmlab2/README.md

-# psiDM2
+# psiDMLab

-## What is psiDM2
+## What is psiDMLab

-psiDM2 is rewritten version of psiDMi, a simulation that utilises quantum mechanical techniques to approximate the numerically intractable Vlasov-Poisson system for the evolution of dark matter.
+psiDMLab is meant as a numerical playground for the Schroedinger-Poisson equations, a model that utilises quantum mechanical techniques to approximate the numerically intractable Vlasov-Poisson system for the evolution of dark matter.
+Currently, our focus lies on modularity not utmost performance.
+The idea is to draft a numerically stable and accurate scheme that can later on be optimized to run on large scale systems and hopefully is capable of simulating 3+1 dimensional cosmological setups comparable to what is known for N-Body simulations.

 ## Theory behind psiDM
 psiDM aims to model the dynamics of (cold) dark by employing a time evolution